ximplementation/ximplementation/src/site/markdown/index.md

 # About ximplementation
-Ximplementation is a framework that lets you write implementation freely based on Java annotations and makes your program support runtime polymorphism.
+Ximplementation is a framework that lets you write implementation freely based on Java annotations and makes your program support invocation routing.

 [Getting Started](getting-started.html)